LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-05-fangs-opening1.md

 [[Too near the jungle]] is probably the best candidate to Reclaim every turn from 5 on, as it provides great elements for [[Ranging hunt]] at cost 0.

-On turn 3, 2 energy/turn can be unlocked to pivot to a Mixed strategy (see below).
+On turn 3, 2 energy/turn can be unlocked to pivot to a [Mixed strategy](/guide/fangs-opening3/).

 ### Stats